 U.S. 92 generally parallels Interstate 4 between the Tampa Bay Area and Daytona Beach via Plant City, Lakeland, Osceola County, Orlando, Sanford and DeLand.
 Crossing the Florida peninsula in a southwest to northeast direction, U.S. 92 follows several state roads along its route:

-- SR 687 from St. Petersburg city hall (SR 595) north to the intersection with SR 686 and SR 694
+- SR 687 (4th Street N) from St. Petersburg City Hall (SR 595 / 5th Avenue N) at Downtown north to the exchange with SR 694 (Gandy Boulevard).

 - SR 600 resumes as the counterpart to U.S. 92 from east Lakeland (SR 546) to U.S. 441 in Kissimmee.

-- SR 500 and 600 travel jointly from U.S. 441 in Kissimmee north to Orlando, where U.S. 17-92 split from U.S. 441
+- SR 500 and SR 600 travel jointly from U.S. 441 in Kissimmee north to Orlando, where U.S. 17-92 split from U.S. 441

-- SR 15 and 600 then head north from U.S. 441 in Orlando to DeLand along the U.S. 17-92 overlap
+- SR 15 and SR 600 then head north from U.S. 441 in Orlando to DeLand along the U.S. 17-92 overlap

 - SR 600 from DeLand east to Daytona Beach - a distance of 23.132 miles in Volusia County.